All Episodes

 And don't forget, this is just the first stage.

-Tom Harkin said we're eventually going to get to a mansion, but this is just the starter house.
+Tom Harkin said, we're eventually going to get to a mansion, but this is just the starter house.

-I mean, this is this is absurd, folks.
+I mean, this is absurd, folks.

 People making over $200,000 a year.

-The Medicare tax is going to go up to uh go up by almost a full percentage point, putting the Medicare tax at 2.35% on income over $200,000 a year for individuals, $250,000 for couples, and generic drug makers are losers.
+The Medicare tax is going to go up to go up by almost a full percentage point, putting the Medicare tax at 2.35% on income over $200,000 a year for individuals, $250,000 for couples.

 They fought unsuccessfully to block 12 years of protection that makers of brand name biotech drugs will get against generic would-be competitors.

-So they've shut down competition, they've shut down research and development, they have just generally made a mess of everything, with the president out there lying, saying it's going to be a deficit reduction that is not going to run up any kind of expenses.
+They have just generally made a mess of everything with the president out there lying, saying it's going to be a deficit reduction that is not going to run up any kind of expenses.

-It's it's it's well insulting.
+It's well, it's just insulting.

 And it's not American.